Blog > Basics

 The perimeter of a soccer field marks out the dimensions we discussed earlier on.
 The halfway line divides the field into two halves from touchline to touchline (the long side lines).
 In the exact middle of the pitch is the center mark (nine inches in diameter), which is surrounded by the center circle (10 yards in radius).

-How To Find Soccer Fields Near Me
+How To Find a Soccer Field Near You

 Grow Your Soccer Knowledge